Priyapta/os242/links.md

 * [100+ Linux Things you Need to Know](https://www.youtube.com/watch?v=LKCVKw9CzFo&t) --- You are a certified big nerd if you know all of these. <br>
 * [Linux Crash Course - The grep Command](https://www.youtube.com/watch?v=Tc_jntovCM0) --- Grep command for linux <br>
 * [What is an Operating System?
 Goals & Functions of Operating System  Concept Simplified by Animation](https://www.youtube.com/watch?v=ACsLvXuaKxw) -- What is OS??
+* [Problems You will Encounter on Linux](https://www.youtube.com/watch?v=S5qDCIn9yYQ) -- Common Problem in Linux

 These commands will help you list PCI devices, view information about your CPU, and more.
 <br>